Barry McCrea

 Barry McCrea (born 15 October 1974) is an Irish writer and academic.
-He grew up in Dalkey, County Dublin, and was educated at Gonzaga College, and Trinity College, Dublin (1993–1997) where he studied French and Spanish literature.
+He grew up in Dalkey, County Dublin, and was educated at the Dalkey School Project, Gonzaga College, and Trinity College, Dublin (1993–1997) where he studied French and Spanish literature.
+He was elected a Foundation Scholar in 1995.
 He received a Ph.D. from Princeton University in 2004.
 He taught Comparative Literature at Yale University, where he was appointed full professor in 2012.
-He is currently professor of literature at the University of Notre Dame where he teaches at its campuses in Dublin and Rome.
+He holds a chair in literature at the University of Notre Dame.

 His novel The First Verse was published by Carroll & Graf in 2005.
 It was awarded the 2006 Ferro-Grumley Prize for fiction, and nominated for an American Library Association award.
 The plot explores the concept of the Sortes Virgilianae.

-The First Verse was published in Spanish as Literati (DestinoLibro, 2006) and in German as Die Poeten der Nacht (Aufbau, 2008).
+The First Verse was a bestseller in Spanish, published as Literati (DestinoLibro, 2006) and in German as Die Poeten der Nacht (Aufbau, 2008).

+His book Languages of the Night won the René Wellek prize for best book of 2016.